resbazSQL/lc-webscraping/index.md

 For example it might be contained in a PDF, or a table on a website, or spread across multiple web pages.

 There are a variety of ways to _scrape_ a website to extract information for reuse.
 In its simplest form, this can be achieved by copying and pasting snippets from a web page, but this is impractical when there is a large amount of data to extract, or when it is spread over many pages.
 Instead, specialized tools and techniques exist to automate the process.
 You can define what sites to visit, what information to look for, when to stop, and when to continue.
-Yes, these tools will follow hyperlinks and extract data recursively from multiple pages.
+These tools will follow hyperlinks and extract data recursively from multiple pages.
 You can also automate web scraping to run at regular intervals and capture changes in the data.

 > ## Prerequisites